 4. Strategically plan your bank interactions

 As long as it’s not something urgent, try to plan your visit to a branch.
 If you’re going there for a mortgage, make sure that a mortgage specialist will be there when you go.
-Calling ahead and making an appointment – if the bank allows it – might save you time and make it a better experience.
-Check to see if whatever transaction you were going to the bank for is available online.
+Calling ahead and making an appointment – if the bank allows it – might save you time and help make it a better experience.
+These days, many transactions can be done online.
+So check to see if this is a time-saving option.

-Also, when calling a bank’s customer service phone number for non-urgent matters, try during off-peak hours.
+Also, when calling a bank’s customer service phone number for routine matters, try during off-peak hours.
 This could be late at night or early in the morning – before the typical nine-to-five day starts.
-This may help reduce the wait time.
+This may reduce the wait time.

 5. Communicate if you plan to close an account

 Don’t assume that your bank account will automatically close if you zero out the balance.
-If you’re closing a bank account, communicate with your bank to see how this should be done.
-Also, compile your automatic monthly bills pays – if applicable – and get them moved over to the new account, before closing the old one.
+If you’re closing an account, contact the bank to see how this can be taken care of.
+Also, compile your automatic monthly bills pays – if applicable – and get them moved over to the new account before closing the old one.
 The same applies if you receive Social Security or a pension.
 Get these moved over to your new bank account before closing out the old one.